-Technological democratization has changed the order of factors and, now, that brand that does not attend in a personalized way to its client, is condemned to ostracism.
+Technological democratization has changed the order of factors and, now, that brand that does not attend in a personalized way to its client is condemned to ostracism.
 If you want to have a powerful brand, what you need to do is to tell stories and let the consumer take control.

-A new dictatorship rules in corporate communication, whose messages has the virtue (or defect) of being preached in 140 characters.
+A new dictatorship rules in corporate communication, whose messages have the virtue (or defect) of being preached in 140 characters.
 Not one more.
 This is an effect of the great revolution that has taken place in recent years, from broadcasters or traditional media (TV, radio, press) to the broadband empire or the digital environment.

-Yes, the world has changed and companies must adapt to a reality where the consumer, today, is the absolute protagonist; which means that if a company wants good numbers, it requires incorporating communication strategies 3.0 (Social Video, E-Commerce, Augmented Reality?), that goes beyond social networks and that revolve around the existence of content as an element of communication and brand generation.
+Yes, the world has changed and companies must adapt to a reality where the consumer, today, is the absolute protagonist; which means that if a company wants good numbers, it requires incorporating communication strategies 3.0 (Social Video, E-Commerce, Augmented Reality?), that goes beyond social networks and that revolves around the existence of content as an element of communication and brand generation.

 This change, undoubtedly, is based on technological development, and above all, on the "democratization" of access to it.
-Today, an African child with a smartphone has more information in his his hands than the President of the United States, 15 years ago.
+Today, an African child with a smartphone has more information in his hands than the President of the United States, 15 years ago.
 The world is facing more advanced technology than NASA had when it put a man on the moon, more than 40 years ago.

 Companies, and their marketing areas, face a "perfect storm" that must be overcome through a maxim: to understand that the process of adaptation leads to errors, but the future is to risk and support an entrepreneurial approach.
 Where to start?
 To build bridges between the old and the new world.